WildCodeSchool/create-js-monorepo/README.md

 ## Concept

-This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.
+This framework is meant to serve as a foundation for every project following the React-Express-MySQL stack, as learned in Wild Code School.
 It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying a pedagogical tool.

 ## Setup & Use